 From Day 1, start working on building a positive classroom environment!
 You can do this by setting high expectations for everyone and not excusing behavior because it is the first day.
 Model what you’d like to see and reward what you’d like to see.
 Praise the good choices you see all week long (and all year long).
 Address negative behavior and poor choices immediately!
 Involve the students in showing good and BAD examples of behaviors.
 Discuss your rewards system and consequences for poor choices.
 I created a fantastic resource that helps teachers build positive classroom communities.
 You can read about my ideas here.

 Building relationships with parents and caretakers is key to having a great year.
 Get to know them all!
 Make phone calls, send home POSITIVE notes about their child, and make time to talk to them when you see them.
 Yes, the first week is a super busy week for us teachers, but you will not regret making time to interact and build meaningful relationships with your students’ parents.
 When you have a great relationship with your students’ parents, and they know you truly care about their child, they will be more receptive to academic or behavioral conversations about their child in the future that may not be so positive.

 Get to know your kids!
 Plan for getting to know you activities for whole group and small group settings with your students.
 Through writing, reading, and discussion, you can learn a lot about each student during the first week of school.
 I have a great free All About Me resource here.
+I like to use it during the first week.
 Don’t forget to share about yourself, too!
 Students love to know who they are learning from.